nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     ulimit -Sn 4096
     {{< /highlight>}}

-19. Before proceeding to start up our Valdiator Node for the first time we will need to install some monitoring software to see what it is doing once active.
+19. Before proceeding to start up our Valdiator Node for the first time we will need to install some live monitoring software to see what it is doing once active.

-    So we are first going to install some prerequisites for the monitoring software, and then install the software itself.

     We do this by entering the following group of commands